Quick Facts: Why is The Link important for… Law Enforcement?

 What Can You Do?

-• Get to know the animal protection personnel in your region and establish lines of communication with them.
+- Get to know the animal protection personnel in your region and establish lines of communication with them.
 Our National Directory of Abuse Investigation Agencies identifies over 6,500 specific agencies, based on the jurisdiction, charged with investigating animal abuse (in many cases it’s the police or sheriff!).
+Note: like any other crime, a report must contain specific details abut time and location of the incident, and anonymous tips are not taken as seriously as those where a witness is available and willing to testify.

 Bibliography